Circuitscape/www.circuitscape.org/downloads.md

 permalink: downloads/
 ---

 Consider testing the new [Circuitscape v5 (beta)](https://github.com/Circuitscape/Circuitscape.jl).
 It is **4-8x** faster than the older version and has more features.

+The following binary downloads are for Circuitscape v4.0.5.

 ### **WINDOWS**: